Treatments for fascial dysfunction

 The official definition of Fascial Strain and Counsterstrain is "a skilled, passive manipulation of the body's deep fascial proprioceptors (nerves that sense length and tension of tissue) with the goal of normalizing abnormal protective reflexes."
-Put more simply, Strain and Counterstrain involves precise positioning of the body's tissues to allow the nervous system to realize it can release the protective reflex dysfunctional "spasm" of the fascia.
+Put more simply, Strain and Counterstrain involves precise positioning of the body's tissues to remove all stress on the involved tissue to allow the nervous system to "realize" it can release the protective reflex dysfunctional "spasm" of the fascia.

 It is currently believed that Counterstrain works via decompression of pain and movement receptors in the fascia.
 Once slackened in precisely the right angle, the reflex releases, relaxing tissue and allowing trapped metabolites (chemical waste products) to dissipate or "flush out."
+This removes both the mechanical and chemical irritation that was maintaining the dysfunction.
 This means that Counterstrain is an “indirect” or pain free manual therapy technique that relaxes fascial/muscle spasms.
 This relaxation can result in “unlocking” restricted joints through reflex mechanisms.
 No aggressive manipulation or “thrust” techniques are needed.
 In essence, with this technique, the body corrects itself instead of being “forced” into a "correction" which is often temporary.